 Who is affected by the homework gap?

-In a recent study by Pew Research Center, kids ages 6 to 17 were surveyed to find out whether or not recent surges in technological adoption have helped close the homework gap.
+In a 2020 study conducted by Pew Research Center, kids ages 6 to 17 were surveyed to find out whether or not recent surges in technological adoption have helped close the homework gap.
 Unfortunately, findings show that certain demographics are more likely to have trouble completing their homework due to limited digital access.

 - Black and Hispanic teens from lower-income households are most likely to face school-related problems due to limited internet access